 Most people wait to get their hearing evaluated because they don’t think it’s important, and they don’t realize that anyone else is affected by their hearing loss.
 These results are from a 2009 survey from 1,500 individuals with hearing loss:

 It’s a good idea to have someone by your side to help choose a hearing aid that works best for you.
 You will need to determine the hearing aid manufacturer and model.
 Having a second opinion from a loved one can help narrow down your choices.

 While listening to your hearing instrument specialist, your family member can write down notes.
 Here are some questions you will want answers to before you leave the office:

 Hearing Aid Options and Accessories

-There are many features available, and new features that are released to enhance your hearing aids in compatibility to your digital devices.
-In addition, accessories can enhance your experience to make the hearing aids easier to wear.
+There are many features available, and new features that are frequently being released to enhance your hearing aids in compatibility to your digital devices.
+Accessories can enhance your experience to make the hearing aids easier to wear.
 These features and accessories vary based on the make and model of your hearing aid.
 Have someone with you for a second opinion as you select which accessories work best for you.

 FM systems: This feature reduces distracting background noises, improves the clarity of sound and allows you to hear from a distance.
 This helps with lowering some of the mental exhaustion that you experience when you strain to hear.

 Hearing aid dehumidifiers: Individuals who profusely sweat, reside in a humid climate, or are frequently in wet environments will probably want to get a hearing aid dehumidifier.
 Place your hearing aids in the dehumidifier overnight, and the moisture will be removed from your hearing aids.
 This will boost performance and prolong the life of your hearing aids.